 Is Standard LTL Shipping or LTL Freight Consolidation Right For Your Business?

-How LTL Carriers Base Their Minimum Rates
+How Do LTL Carriers Base Their Minimum Rates?

 The Benefits of Negotiated Discounts

 As experts in freight shipping, we can assist companies seeking to benefit from the process of LTL freight consolidation.
 For instance, even very large carriers will negotiate discounts under certain circumstances.
-Trucking companies generally maintain a lower overhead when they transport full high density loads.
+Trucking companies generally maintain a lower overhead when they transport full high-density loads.
 The process of LTL freight consolidation may offer big savings for several small volume shipping companies and at the same time assist the carrier.
 Ask us for a free freight analysis of your LTL freight shipping needs today!